 For many students, mathematics is one of the most difficult subjects during their schooling.
+Mathematics success depends on you.
 For many, it is one of the easiest subjects where they look forward to scoring better marks and improve their grades.

 We will discuss how maths can be made easy to understand and how their fear can be turned into liking.
 Many students feel nervousness and have negative emotions on opening maths book or thinking about maths.

 Children are diverse in their mathematical thinking, interests, and strengths.
 Many students focus on memorizing by rote.
 A meaningful and open-ended lesson can make math easy to understand to all students.

 Teachers should integrate science, engineering, technology, and art in mathematics lessons.
 Further teachers can use project-based learning by taking real-life problems.
 Like the football field is a rectangle, but the cricket field is oval.

 Points to consider

 Teachers can form small groups of students and assign them to measure the perimeter of the table, their desk, classroom or playground.